SenaDok/BookNookCorner/README.md

 - **Collaborative filtering** recommends books liked by *other users with similar taste*, learned from the user–item rating matrix.
-- **Hybrid model**: a weighted blend of both (`alpha` controls the mix), aiming to reduce each method's individual weaknesses — content-based filtering's tendency to recommend only near-identical items, and collaborative filtering's cold-start problem for users/books with few ratings.
+- **Hybrid model**: a weighted blend of both (`alpha` controls the mix), aiming to reduce each method's individual weaknesses, content based filtering's tendency to recommend only near identical items, and collaborative filtering's cold-start problem for users/books with few ratings.

 **Target users**: avid readers, students, and library patrons looking for